violayang/oci_agent_adk/readme.md

 #### The ADK provides an AgentClient class to simplify handling authentication and management of agent resources.
 Four authentication types are supported:

 ### API Key Authentication (Default)
-#### API key authentication is the default and most common method for authenticating with OCI services.
+#### API key authentication is the default and most common method for authenticating with OCI services, and this is what we will be using in this project.

 from oci.addons.adk import AgentClient